Art exhibit in Chadwick Boseman's hometown honors legacy

 Two months later, that void is slowly being stitched together by local artists who picked up their brushes to honor Boseman with a new outdoor art exhibit in downtown Anderson, a city of about 28,000 people.

-Local artist Troleum Dawson started painting his take on Boseman's image just hours after the news broke of his passing.
+Local artist Joey Withinarts started painting his take on Boseman's image just hours after the news broke of his passing.
 His depiction is one of nearly 20 on display in the project sponsored by the city.

-"The feeling behind it, words can’t even explain, even the way we bring it all together in different styles, it was just something everyone had to see,” Dawson told The Associated Press.
+"The feeling behind it, words can’t even explain, even the way we bring it all together in different styles, it was just something everyone had to see,” Withinarts told The Associated Press.

 Boseman rose to Hollywood stardom after taking on such iconic roles as Jackie Robinson, who integrated baseball, and the Black Panther.
 The Marvel superhero movie became one of the top-grossing films in history and he inspired millions with his character's signature “Wakanda forever!” salute.

-Note: This story has been corrected to show that quotes that were initially attributed to artist Joey Withinarts actually came from Troleum Dawson.
-Also, quotes that were initially attributed to Troleum Dawson actually came from Joey Withinarts.